Preschool Teachers’ Diploma Course Support Program

 July 31, 2013

-This project is designed to enhance the quality of preschool education in the newly resettled areas of the Mullaitivu District, Northern Sri Lanka by supporting preschool teachers in achieving their diplomas.
-The teachers are returnees themselves whose lives have been affected by conflict, and thus this project will provide them opportunities for higher education that have previously been limited.
+This project enhanced the quality of preschool education in the newly resettled areas of the Mullaitivu District, Northern Sri Lanka by supporting preschool teachers in achieving their diplomas.
+The teachers were returnees themselves whose lives have been affected by conflict, and thus this project provided them opportunities for higher education that had previously been limited.

-The Teachers’ Diploma Course project will support 114 preschool teachers as direct beneficiaries and 1600 preschool students as indirect beneficiaries.
-World Vision Sri Lanka (WVL), WVJ’s sister agency, and the local Education Department Committee will select the teachers, who will go through 360 hours of training (Saturday and Sunday, 6 hours/day).
+The Teachers’ Diploma Course project supported 114 preschool teachers as direct beneficiaries and 1600 preschool students as indirect beneficiaries.
+World Vision Sri Lanka (WVL), WVJ’s sister agency, and the local Education Department Committee selected the teachers, to undergo 360 hours of training (Saturday and Sunday, 6 hours/day).
 The majority of the teachers are female, as this is one of few professions that women can take on in Tamil culture.
 The project promotes sustainability by training and certifying teachers to the Sri Lankan government standard.

-For nearly three decades, Sri Lanka suffered from a protracted civil war fought between the Sri Lankan Armed Forces and the Liberation Tigers of Tamil Eelam (LTTE) over control of the predominantly Tamil North and East of the country.
-In Mullaithivu in particular there has been no progress in preschool education over the past several decades, and it remains the most vulnerable of resettlement areas due to the extent of damage.
+During the protracted civil war between the Sri Lankan Armed Forces and the Liberation Tigers of Tamil Eelam (LTTE) many areas like Mullaithivu saw no progress in preschool education in those lost decades.
+Teachers were not allowed to get certification despite having taught for years.
+The area remains the most vulnerable of resettlement areas due to the extent of damage.

 The project will be implemented by World Vision Japan (WVJ).
 WVJ has been assisting Sri Lanka’s developmental efforts since October 1991, and has successfully implemented many projects mainly in Southern and Eastern part of the country.